Code-Institute-Submissions/the-best-homemade-jam-company/README.md

 ## Constraints

-The deployment terminal is set to 80 columns by 24 rows.
+The deployment terminal is set to 80 s by 24 rows.
 That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line.

 -----
 Happy coding!